mod rewrite - Removing special characters from query string in .htaccess -

 The end result is that I am trying to achieve

-http://domain.com/<whatever> Go to http://domain.com/whatever in , and
+http://domain.com/<whatever> Go to , and http://domain.com/whatever in

 http://domain.com/a=<whatever>